DiffSSC: Semantic LiDAR Scan Completion using Denoising Diffusion Probabilistic Models: Related Work

 \subsection{LiDAR Perception}

 LiDAR is widely used in various autonomous agents for collecting 3D point clouds from the environment.
-In the past, extensive research was dedicated to employing LiDAR for odometry~\cite{quenzel2021real} and mapping~\cite{ droeschel2018efficient, zhong2023icra}.
+In the past, extensive research was dedicated to employing LiDAR for odometry~\cite{quenzel2021real} and mapping~\cite{droeschel2018efficient, zhong2023icra}.
 Given the inherent challenges of LiDAR, including data sparsity, noise, and outliers, researchers concentrated on developing filtering algorithms~\cite{rusu20113d} and robust point cloud registration~\cite{vizzo2023ral} to achieve accurate and efficient LiDAR-SLAM systems.
-With the advent of deep learning, LiDAR data began to be leveraged for object detection~\cite{nunes2023cvpr} and semantic segmentation~\cite{zhu2020cylindrical}.
+With the advent of deep learning, researchers began focusing on the semantic properties of LiDAR data, with notable applications in object detection~\cite{wang2025adaptive} and semantic segmentation~\cite{li2025srkd}.
 Additionally, unlike dense representations such as images, the sparse nature of LiDAR point clouds presents unique challenges for models.
 To address these challenges, some researchers focus on estimating the gaps between sweeps and occluded regions from sparse point clouds.
 This has led to the development of semantic scene completion, an emerging technique in LiDAR perception.